Campus Sexual Assault - General Frequently Asked Questions

 Recent changes in California law require California campuses by July 1, 2015 to have policies in place to ensure that reports of violent crime, hate crime, or sexual assault made to a campus authority are immediately disclosed to local law enforcement.
 This applies to crimes that are committed on- and off-campus.
 The Model MOU helps campuses comply with this and other state and federal laws.

-The Model MOU is a suggested agreement between the college campus, local law enforcement agencies, and other appropriate participants, including Rape Crisis Centers, community-based organizations, and local medical facilities.
+The Model MOU is a suggested agreement between the college campus, local law enforcement agencies, and other appropriate participants, including Sexual Assault Crisis Centers, community-based organizations, and local medical facilities.

 The Model MOU is designed to assist campuses in meeting the statutory requirements established by Assembly Bill 1433 (Gatto, 2014), specified in the California Education Code (Ed.
 Code, § 67383subd. (a) and Ed.
 Code, § 67381), and requiring covered institutions to adopt and implement written policies and procedures to ensure that reports of Part 1 violent crimes, hate crimes, or sexual assaults are immediately, or as soon as practicably possible, disclosed to local law enforcement.